frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Ken__ A masculine given name of Scottish / Scottish Gaelic origin.
 It is used either as a given name or as a short form of names with the letters “Ken” (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie or Kenson).
 Ken is also a Japanese name which can have many different meanings depending on the kanji used.
 - __Kev__ A diminutive of the male given name Kevin.
 - __Lee__ Lee is a given name derived from the English surname Lee.
 Lee is also a hypocoristic form of the given names Ashley, Beverly, Kimberley, Leona, and Leslie.
+- __Len__ Len is a masculine given name, usually a short form (hypocorism) of Leonard.
+- __Leo__ Leo is a Latin given name.
+It is usually a masculine given name and it comes from the Latin word leo which in turns comes from the Greek word λέων meaning “lion.”
+It can also refer to the name Leonard or Leopold.
 - __Liz__ A women’s name of Hebrew origin, meaning “God’s Promise”.
 It is also a short form of Elizabeth, Elisabeth, Lisbeth, Lizanne, Liszbeth, Lizbeth, Lizabeth, Lyzbeth, Lisa, Lizette, and Alyssa.
 - __Meg__ Often a short form of Margaret, Megan, Megumi (Japanese), etc.
 - __Mel__ Abbreviated version of the given names Melvyn, Melvin, Melanie, Melika, Melhem, Melina, Melinda, Melody, Melissa, Melitta, Melchior, Melindro.